Israel suspends peace talks after Palestinian unity bid

 "Israel will respond to unilateral Palestinian action with a series of measures," said the Israeli statement issued after the security cabinet meeting, without going into detail.

-The talks had moved close to a breakdown this month when Israel refused to carry out the last of four waves of prisoner releases, demanding that Palestinians first commit to negotiating after the April deadline.
+The talks had moved close to a breakdown earlier this month when Israel refused to carry out the last of four waves of prisoner releases, demanding that Palestinians first commit to negotiate after the April deadline.

 Abbas responded by signing 15 international treaties, including the Geneva Conventions on the conduct of war and occupations.
 Israel condemned the move as a unilateral step towards statehood.

-(Additional reporting by Allyn Fisher-Ilan and Ari Rabinovitch in Jerusalem, Ali Sawafta and Noah Browning in Ramallah and Washington's Matt Spetalnick, Mark Felsenthal, Arshad Mohammed and David Brunnstrom; Editing by Angus MacSwan and Mohammad Zargham)
+(Additional reporting by Allyn Fisher-Ilan and Ari Rabinovitch in Jerusalem, Ali Sawafta and Noah Browning in Ramallah and Matt Spetalnick and Mark Felsenthal in Washington, Editing by Angus MacSwan)